-Cardiac rehabilitation is a specially designed program that can help improve your cardiac fitness and may reduce your chances of having more heart problems.
+Cardiac rehabilitation is a specially designed program that has been shown to help improve the health of your heart and your cardiac fitness.
 The program offers a combination of exercise, education and lifestyle modification to help you achieve an active, healthy lifestyle.

 Cardiac rehabilitation is designed to aid the recovery of anyone who has experienced heart problems, such as a heart attack, coronary artery bypass surgery or angina.
 You need your doctor’s approval to get started in a cardiac rehabilitation program.

 The program combines modern equipment and techniques with individual counseling and instruction by healthcare professionals.
-Our exercise physiologists, nurses and registered dietitians provide a supervised exercise plan, educational programs, cardiac risk factor evaluation and modification and nutritional counseling.
+Our exercise physiologists, nurses and registered dietitians provide a supervised exercise plan designed specifically for you, exciting and valuable education programs, cardiac risk factor evaluation and modification and nutritional counseling.
 Valley offers a two-phase Cardiac Rehabilitation Program.
-The program begins soon after admission to the hospital for patients who have had a heart attack or other cardiac problem.

-The second phase is an outpatient monitored cardiac rehabilitation program that begins after discharge from the hospital.
-Patients are prescribed individual exercise programs under supervision.
-Patients also receive heart health education, counseling and nutritional guidance.
+Phase Two is an outpatient cardiac rehabilitation program that begins after discharge from the hospital.
+Our team will work with you to prescribe an individual exercise program under close supervision and monitoring.
+You will also receive heart health education, counseling and nutritional guidance.